 - A fully functional stock photo marketplace will be online in June 2018

-- In the fourth quarter of 2018, they should expand payment options adding credit card, wire transfers and other methods to assist buyers in the purchase of Wemark Tokens (the only currency accepted on the platform)
+- In the fourth quarter of 2018, they should expand payment options adding a credit card, wire transfers, and other methods to assist buyers in the purchase of Wemark Tokens (the only currency accepted on the platform)

 - In 2019, they plan to add other media types to their offer: illustrations, vectors, videos, stock music, 3D models, and more

-They surely have a great roadmap designed, but only time can tell if they'll make it to get enough photographers on board, and selling enough photos as to fulfil those plans.
+They surely have a great roadmap designed, but only time can tell if they'll make it to get enough photographers on board, and selling enough photos to fulfill those plans.

 What Do You Think of Wemark?